-Third, the SDN solution needs to provide centralized control so that when the intent based component initiates a network change it has a single interface that executes this.
-The centralized control can be through a centralized controller or a controller-less fabric.
+Third, the SDN solution needs to provide single point of control so that when the intent based component initiates a network change it has a single interface that executes this.
+The single point of control can be through a centralized controller or a controller-less fabric.
 The controller-less fabric has an advantage since the changes can be made in parallel across the network.

 Finally, the network needs to maintain its openness.
 The organization needs to avoid getting even further locked-in to a particular vendor in order to gain intent-based networking.
 To maintain an open network in the future the organization needs to select an SDN solution that not only provides open networking today but can maintain its openness as intent based capabilities are added to it.

 SDN, assuming the vendor adds the above capabilities, has a clear advantage.
 The SDN vendor can integrate intent based networking directly into their software, which lowers the overhead and provides full access to the telemetry information.
 Integrating intent-based networking into SDN should also reduce implementation complexity.